circleci/circleci-docs/jekyll/_cci1/browser-testing-with-sauce-labs.md

 You can run Selenium WebDriver tests with Sauce Labs on CircleCI using Sauce Labs' secure tunnel, [Sauce Connect](https://docs.saucelabs.com/reference/sauce-connect/).
-Sauce Connect allows you to run a test server within the CircleCI build container and expose it it (using a URL like `localhost:8080`) to Sauce Labs' browsers.
+Sauce Connect allows you to run a test server within the CircleCI build container and expose it (using a URL like `localhost:8080`) to Sauce Labs' browsers.
 If you run your browser tests after deploying to a publicly accessible staging environment, then you can use Sauce Labs in the usual way without worrying about Sauce Connect.